The Abyss Pinot Noir 2013

 |Residual grape sugar||<1 g/l|

 A complex wine that has power but delicacy, complexity and savouriness.
-The wine has a beautifully complex bouquet of earth, spice, musk rose and black cherry fruit.
+Our 2013 Abyss has a beautifully complex bouquet of earth, spice, musk rose and black cherry fruit.
 The palate is layered with black fruit, earthy and tarry elements, combined with complex flower aromas.
 It is textured and silky with long persistence of flavour and fine tannin texture, making for great ageing potential.